Executive Order 13769

-Executive Order 13769 lowered the number of refugees to be admitted into the United States in 2017 to 50,000, suspended the U.S. Refugee Admissions Program (USRAP) for 120 days, suspended the entry of Syrian refugees indefinitely, directed some cabinet secretaries to suspend entry of those whose countries do not meet adjudication standards under U.S. immigration law for 90 days, and included exceptions on a case-by-case basis.
-The Department of Homeland Security (DHS) listed these countries as Iran, Libya, Somalia, Sudan, Syria, Yemen.
+Part of a series of executive actions, Executive Order 13769 lowered the number of refugees to be admitted into the United States in 2017 to 50,000, suspended the U.S. Refugee Admissions Program (USRAP) for 120 days, suspended the entry of Syrian refugees indefinitely, directed some cabinet secretaries to suspend entry of those whose countries do not meet adjudication standards under U.S. immigration law for 90 days, and included exceptions on a case-by-case basis.
+The Department of Homeland Security (DHS) listed these countries as Iran, Libya, Somalia, Sudan, Syria, and Yemen.
 Iraq was also included until it was dropped following sharp criticism from the Iraqi government and promises of improved vetting of Iraqi citizens in collaboration with the Iraqi government.
 More than 700 travelers were detained, and up to 60,000 visas were "provisionally revoked".

-The signing of the Executive Order provoked widespread condemnation and protests and resulted in legal intervention against the enforcement of the order.
-Critics referred to it as a "Muslim ban," because President Trump had previously called for a temporary ban on Muslims entering America, and because all of the affected countries had a Muslim majority, although the affected Muslims were only 12% of the global Muslim population.
-Saudi Arabia was also notably excluded, despite alleged Saudi involvement in the September 11 attacks (in which 15 out of the 19 hijackers were Saudi).
-This was analysed as being due to the American oil trade with the country, from whom America buys 498,000 barrels of crude oil per day.
-A nationwide temporary restraining order (TRO) was issued on February 3, 2017 in the case Washington v.
+The signing of the executive order provoked widespread condemnation and protests and resulted in legal intervention against the enforcement of the order.
+Critics referred to it as a "Muslim ban," because President Trump had previously called for a temporary ban on Muslims entering the United States, and because all of the affected countries had a Muslim majority, although the affected Muslims were only 12% of the global Muslim population.
+Critics proposed that this was due to Trump having business ties with Muslim majority countries which were excluded.
+A nationwide temporary restraining order (TRO) was issued on February 3, 2017, in the case Washington v.
 Trump, which was upheld by the United States Court of Appeals for the Ninth Circuit on February 9, 2017.
 Consequently, the Department of Homeland Security stopped enforcing portions of the order and the State Department re-validated visas that had been previously revoked.
 Later, other orders (Executive Order 13780 and Presidential Proclamation 9645) were signed by President Trump and superseded Executive Order 13769.
 On June 26, 2018, the U.S. Supreme Court upheld the third Executive Order (Presidential Proclamation 9645) and its accompanying travel ban in a 5–4 decision, with the majority opinion being written by Chief Justice John Roberts.

-On January 20, 2021, President Joe Biden revoked Executive Order 13780 and its related proclamations with Presidential Proclamation 10141.
+On January 20, 2021, President Joe Biden, shortly after he was inaugurated, revoked Executive Order 13780 and related proclamations with Presidential Proclamation 10141.
+On January 20, 2025, the first day of his second term, Trump signed Executive Order 14161, titled "Protecting the United States from Foreign Terrorists and Other National Security and Public Safety Threats".
+This new order was described by critics as a revival of Executive Order 13780's travel ban, though it was viewed as more expansive in comparison.